Thinking Outside The Gym

 Targeted movement has been integrated into every aspect of Gateway’s approach.
 We weave it into our academic schedule by beginning the morning with a fitness class to prime the brain and scheduling the most challenging classes immediately following.

-We incorporate yoga classes in the afternoon to support therapeutic efforts to reduce anxiety, depression, distractibility and stress.
+We incorporate yoga classes in the morning to support therapeutic efforts to reduce anxiety, depression, distractibility and stress.
 We continue and solidify therapeutic gains on the weekend by incorporating physical activities as diverse as hiking, snowshoeing, climbing, bouldering, skiing and paddling.

 The reason we’ve centered our approach uniquely and intentionally on movement is based on emerging new discoveries in neuroscience.
 Increasingly, it is clear that exercise and movement, performed at specific times, optimizes learning and healing, calms and regulates emotion, and improves health and self-esteem.